-The Engineering Construction Industry is critical to the success of the UK economy.
+The Engineering Construction Industry remains key to the success of the UK economy.
 The stakeholders in this industry construct and maintain vital projects such as power stations, oil and process plants and deliver other large scale infrastructure investments.

-The means of managing labour relationships to ensure project completions to time and budget has rested with the National Agreement for the Engineering Construction Industry (NAECI) since 1981.
-The NAECI was ground breaking, and with subsequent revisions including this one, has remained so for more than 30 years.
+The means of managing labour relationships to deliver project completions to time and budget has rested with the National Agreement for the Engineering Construction Industry since 1981.
+On its introduction, the NAECI was a ground breaking agreement leading to industrial relations stability, that is still the case today and NAECI enjoys considerable success.